google-site-verification=TrBIy1aitp5MJozlpTVnqor2pnXR-8-VC7FT_Vf5onY

 Seafood is a little less definitive, I don’t use a BBQ thermometer for these, it’s best just described in the following way:-

-Finfish – Cook until opaque and it flakes easily with a fork OR if the skin comes away easily from a fillet, it’s cooked.
+Finfish: Cook until opaque and it flakes easily with a fork.
+If the skin comes away easily from a fillet, it’s cooked.

-Scallops – turn milky white and become slightly more firm
+Scallops – turn milky white and become slightly firmer

 Clams & Mussels – Cook until the shells open, discard any that don’t open